Mattia46/firstMonth/mentoring.md

 3) Pair partners

 As we say to our students time and again - the best way to learn is to teach.
-I highly recommend trying to come into Makers for an hour or so a week to pair with your mentor on the pre-course materials or on writing some simple Ruby programmes.
+We highly recommend trying to come into Makers for an hour or so a week to pair with your mentor on the pre-course materials or on writing some simple Ruby programmes.
 It will help your mentor to solidify what they've been learning and it will allow you to work with someone who is a little further on their coding journey.
 If evenings don't work (We're open til 8.30pm every day) then weekends might be an option, and if you aren't in London, google 'remote pairing' - there are programs like ScreenHero and CodeBox and many more that you could try out ;)